JOHN-MURITU/salary-analysis/README.md

 # 🧠 Salary Analysis: Because Basic Data Deserves an Overachiever

-Welcome to the **Salary Analysis** project.
-I used a *humble* little SQLite database and unleashed Python on it like it owed me money.
+Welcome to the Salary Analysis project.
+I used a SQLite database and unleashed Python on it like it owed me money.

-### 📊 What’s Inside?
+📊 What’s Inside?

 - 🔍 SQL extraction and wrangling (I talk to data like it’s my intern)
 - 🐍 Python for deep data analysis and plotting (Matplotlib, Seaborn, Pandas — you name it)
 - 📈 Multiple advanced visualizations that don’t just look pretty — they slap.
-- 📅 Yearly salary distributions, trends, and outlier detections
+- 📅 Yearly salary distributions, trends, and outlier detections.
-- 🔥 Automated and reusable scripts.
-Run and done.
-No babysitting needed.

----
+-

-## 💼 About Me
+ 💼 About Me

 If you're reading this, I'm **JOHN-MURITU**, and yes, I’m the one who did all of this from scratch.